 Base salaries provide fixed compensation to executives.
 The Corporation pays base salaries that the HRC Committee believes are competitive with salaries paid for similar positions and are based on the executives level of responsibility and ability to influence the performance of the Corporation and take into account that the Corporation does not offer a pension plan or retirement benefits of any kind.
 These salaries are reviewed by management and the HRC Committee annually.
-No changes were made in 2014, although for 2015 changes will be made to reflect the increased size and complexity of the ALC acquisition.
+In 2015 changes to the CEO and COO's base salaries were made to reflect the increased size and complexity of the business given the acquisition of ALC in March 2014.
+Increases to the base pay of the Large Mould Group VP and General Manager since 2013 reflect increasing responsibility for additional plant locations as incumbent management retired.